-Safety of the injured during transport in confined spaces is no longer a dream.
-Here we are with a device that improves the most basic of transport systems: the transfer sheet.
+Safety of the injured during patient transfer in confined spaces is no longer a dream.
+Here we are with a device that improves the most basic of patient transport systems: the transfer sheet.

 As every rescuer knows, the most complex part of this kind of patient transport is the transfer from bed to ambulance.
 Just think about an elderly bedridden person who lives in a small flat in the town center.
 He’s on the second floor and the staircase is just 90 cm wide and of course there’s no elevator.
 In this kind of situation you have only two options: a transport chair or a transfer sheet.

 The first hypothesis is the easiest (especially if your ambulance is equipped with the innovative Spencer 4BELL), but the patient has to be sat up, lifted on the chair and he/she has to be able to collaborate with paramedics.

 That is why the less considered transfer sheet represents the one and only way to transport a bedridden person.

 Transfer Sheet: always on an Ambulance

 It is a device that should never be missing on an ambulance even though, until today, it has the inconvenience of being very difficult for the paramedics to manoeuvre and at the same time it is most uncomfortable for the patient.

 However things are about to change.
 A few months ago Spencer launched an impressive innovation.
 It’s called WOW and with its 5 simple and intuitive patented innovations, it’s a total revolution for transport in difficult situations.

 Transport Sheet: give the Patient the sense of Tranquility